iotaledger/integration-services/api/USAGE.md

 ## HowTo: Create and verify an identity of a device

-In the following we focus on the secure goods distribution scenario.
+In the following we focus on the secure goods distribution scenario and organization and object identities.
 In order to interact with other users in a trusted way there are three major calls to be done which are described in the section 1, 2 & 3.

 ### 1. Create an identity

 The creation of an identity is one of the key aspects when interacting with other users.
 By creating an identity, a user creates a public/private key pair.
 The public key represents the user public identity, represented by a DID document stored onto the IOTA ledger.
 The private key is kept secret and used to prove ownership that the identity belongs to a specific user.
-Ownership of the private key allows the user to proof the identity ownership.
+Ownership of the private key allows the user to prove the identity ownership.
 Furthermore it is possible to add several information (attributes; espressed in forms of Verifiable Credentials, VCs) about a given identity, such as a name or to which company the user belongs to.
 This attributes are expressed in the form of Verifiable Credentials, statements about a user, signed by a third party (using its identity and corresponding private key).

-Currently the SSI Bridge supports five data models: `Device`, `Person`, `Organization`, `Service` and `Product`.
+Currently the Ecommerce-SSI Bridge supports five data models: `Device`, `Person`, `Organization`, `Service` and `Product`.
 These are the types which will be validated and are derived by adapting the data models of https://schema.org.
 In addition, the implementation allows to define custom user's types, to fulfil the need of use cases with different data types.
-The type of a user is defined by the field type; if an unknown type is provided, the api will reject it.
+The type of a user is defined by the field type; if an unknown type is provided, the API will reject it.

 > The exact data model definition can be found here: https://gist.github.com/dominic22/186f67b759f9694f45d35e9354fa5525

-The following snippet demonstrates an example where an identity of a device will be created.
+The following snippet demonstrates an example where an identity of a device will be created by a previously registered organization.
 Since schema.org does not have a data model for devices, the device data model of FIWARE was used.

 https://ensuresec.solutions.iota.org/api/v0.1/authentication/create-identity